Close Menu

 It is an effort to make decisions.
 Therefore:

-- People fall prey to decision overload when facing too many decisions over a short period.
-A 2010 study of magistrates doing parole hearings revealed that parole was more readily granted to prisoners early in the morning, after tea breaks or after lunch breaks.
-Conversely, when magistrates become weary of listening to too many cases, the chances of parole being granted diminish substantially.
-The conclusion: is having to make difficult choices quickly leads to taking ”the easy way out” or safe decisions that don’t require much thought.
+• People fall prey to decision overload when facing too many decisions over a short period.
+A 2010 study of magistrates doing parole hearings revealed that parole was more readily granted to prisoners early in the morning, after tea or lunch breaks.
+Conversely, when magistrates become weary of listening to too many cases, the chances of granting parole diminish substantially.
+The conclusion is that making difficult choices quickly leads to taking ”the easy way out” or making safe decisions that don’t require much thought.

 What is a good choice?